GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

 Load Unit
 _________

-The load unit is resposable for issuing load requests to the memory controller and elaborating the data received from the memory based on the instruction.
+The load unit is responsable for issuing load requests to the memory controller and elaborating the data received from the memory based on the instruction.
 The operations executed are:

 .. list-table:: LDU Operations
-   :widths: 5 40
+   :widths: 5 20
    :header-rows: 1

    * - Name